-There are a number of settings you can change to customise MyQuickCloud so you can meet your specific needs and find what works best for you.
+In this article we will learn how to change the MyQuickCloud Desktop Application Settings.
+There are a number of settings you can change to customize MyQuickCloud so you can meet your specific needs and find what works best for you.

 You can find these in the Settings tab of the MyQuickCloud application as shown below

 Console Locking: #

 With the “Enable console locking” checkbox ticked the MyQuickCloud application will lock after the specified time.
 We would advise having this setting switched on for security reasons and a time set that suits you.
 Once the console locks you simply just need to enter your password again to unlock.
 Please note that the lock will not affect any currently open sessions so you will not keep getting locked out of your host computer.

 The first box enables you to set a specific screen resolution for your remote window or simply set to fullscreen to utilise your entire display

 If you tick the “Use all my monitors for the remote session” checkbox, If you have multiple monitors the remote session to the host computer will span across them.
 If you leave this unticked and have multiple monitors, the remote session will display on just one monitor.